-The new methodologies will be used to assess numerous Army systems to include: assured PNT, communication systems, networks, unmanned systems, targeting sensors, situational awareness sensors and intelligence systems, direct-fire weapons systems, indirect fire weapons systems, etc. This KCI will involve the identification of specific phenomena, experimentation and data collection leading to development of relevant methodology.
-This KCI requires the participation of ARL S&T support and will require leveraging of products from all ARL Campaigns.
+The new methodologies will be used to assess systems slated for development in the Army Cross Functional Teams: Future Vertical Lift, Network C3 Intelligence, PNT, Synthetic Training Environment, Long Range Precision Fires, Next Generation Combat Vehicle, and Soldier Lethality.
+This KCI will involve the identification of specific phenomena, experimentation and data collection leading to development of relevant methodology for accelerating the production of requisite materiel that increases the lethality of our Soldiers.
+This KCI requires the participation of RDECOM support, and will require leveraging of products from all ARL Essential Research Programs, RDECOM acquisition programs, combat developers, the Army analyst community, and the Test and Evaluation community.

-TPOC: David Fordyce, (410) 278-6340, david.f.fordyce.civ@mail.mil and Thomas Tenorio, (575) 678-6555, thomas.tenorio.civ@mail.mil.
+TPOC: David Fordyce, (410) 278-6340, david.f.fordyce.civ@mail.mil, and Thomas Tenorio, (575) 678-6555, thomas.tenorio.civ@mail.mil.